publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch18/schVI/m__us_usc_t25_s1677.md

     (b) __Health care plan; development__

-    Upon completion of such study the Secretary and the Service shall take into account the results of such study and develop a health care plan to address the health problems studied under subsection (a) of this section.
+    Upon completion of such study the Secretary and the Service shall take into account the results of such study and develop a health care plan to address the health problems studied under subsection (a).
 The plan shall include—

         (1) methods for diagnosing and treating Indians currently exhibiting such health problems;